marcblanchet/ua-tutorial/README.md

-# UA Tutorial Code Examples
+# Universal Acceptance Java Tutorial Code Examples

-This is a project containing code examples for the UA tutorial made for ICANN.
+This is a project containing code examples for the UA Java tutorial authored and delivered by Viagenie to the ICANN Universal Acceptance community.

-There are currently two projects in this solution:
+There are currently two projects in this repo:

 1. eai-validation which contains the UA tutorial full example of the correct way to validate and send an email with ICU & Jakarta Mail in Java
 2. obsolete-validation which contains the wrong and obsolete way (validation with a regex) shown at the beginning of the tutorial

 ## Testing the Examples With Docker

-If you just want to do some tests with the commandline, docker is your friend.
+If you just want to do some tests with the commandline, docker is the easiest route.
 To start a fake smtp server and examples ready to run:

     $ docker-compose up -d